mrc-ide/individual/joss/paper.md

 using efficient set operations.
 This simplifies much of the modelling code into performant, vectorised operations.

-Variables also enforce transactional updates.
-Every time step, users have access to variable data from the beginning of the time step.
-All changes are applied once all of the updates for a time step have been calculated.
-This allows several processes to access the same variables without interfering with each other.
+In discrete time models, users often want to model processes which occur simultaneously each time step.
+They do not want variable updates from one process to affect variable accesses in another.
+Variables in `individual` achieve this with transactional updates.
+Every process has access to the same variable values from the previous time step.
+They are able to queue updates to a variable, but they are not applied until all processes have been run for the current time step.

 ## Processes

-Processes determine the model dynamics between time steps.
+Processes determine the dynamics which update the model from one time step to the next.
 Each process will update variables and schedule events to reflect some biological or interventional effect on each individual.
 Several processes can be combined to create complex disease transmission dynamics.
 For example, one process could govern the waning in each individual's immunity, while another could introduce infection through contact with a disease vector.

 Users can define processes in either R or C++.
 Processes are implemented as closures in R, and a std::function in C++.
 This gives the user the flexibility